artdgn/web-positiviser/README.md

 - Run server: `make server`

 ##### Option #3: No backend:
-- Just choose **"Simple"** in "Calculation" option in the extension options (on icon press).
+- Just choose **"JS-Stub"** in "Calculation" option in the extension options (on icon press).
 This will use browser side analysis, that is **very** naive for now.
 I'm planning on adding a proper rule based library to do that, or eventually try doing DL inference in JS.